 Things to look out for:

-New Zealand Native Plants – Native plants are a big deal in New Zealand, as many of them are now quite rare and often only grow in conservation areas such as this.
+New Zealand Native Plants – Native plants are a big deal in New Zealand, as many of them are now quite rare and often only grow in conservation areas.
 You’ll find plenty of healthy Tawa trees here – their fruit actually looks like olives!
 The native birds here act as couriers for the fruit, digesting it whole and spreading the kernels far and wide.
 You will also other natives well-established here, such as Rimu, Totara and Kahikatea.
 Be sure to keep an eye out for the beautiful silver fern, the emblem of New Zealand!

 Now a word of caution folks – the local wasps are not far away.
 They don’t usually bother humans very much, but it helps to be aware of them.
 Thankfully, they seem to be much keener on tasting the local “honeydew” from the native tree trucks.